d4vinder/HP-zBookPro-G1-macOS-Catalina/README.md

 - Mac OS Extended (Journaled)
 - GUID Partition Map
-- name this macOS Catalina [or whatever you like]
+- name this macOS Catalina (or whatever your preference is)

 Now, continue to install OSX as you normally would, navigating through the  Apple installation process.
 Your machine will restart a number of times during the install process, this is normal.

 Post Catalina Install:

 1. So far, the modified bootloader is only present on the USB, your installation.
 This means without the USB drive present, your newly installed Catalina will not boot on the laptop without it.
-Once you’ve booted in to 'macOS Catalina' on your zBook and you’ve reached the desktop, copy the Clover bootloader installer pkg over to your HP zBook 'macOS Catalina' drive and install it same as you did in the USB Prep phase above, this time changing the destination of the install to 'macOS Catalina' [or whatever you named your macOS boot drive].
+Once you’ve booted in to 'macOS Catalina' on your zBook and you’ve reached the desktop, copy the Clover bootloader installer pkg over to your HP zBook 'macOS Catalina' drive and install it same as you did in the USB Prep phase above, this time changing the destination of the install to 'macOS Catalina' (or whatever you named your macOS boot drive).

 2. Copy the EFI.zip from the GitHub repo and paste it over, replacing the EFI folder on zBook Boot drive.